raphael-proust/OGL-SRD5/pages/18.creatures/default.md

 **Actions**

-**_Sting_**. _Melee Weapon Attack:_ +2 to hit, reach 5 ft., one creature. _Hit:_ 1 piercing damage, and the target must make a DC 9 Constitution saving throw, taking 4 (1d8) poison damage on a failed save, or half as much damage on a successful one.
+**_Sting_**. _Melee Weapon Attack:_ +2 to hit, reach 1.5m, one creature. _Hit:_ 1 piercing damage, and the target must make a DC 9 Constitution saving throw, taking 4 (1d8) poison damage on a failed save, or half as much damage on a successful one.

 #### Sea Horse